dominhnhut01/auto_labelling/README.md

 2/ Currently, this program can only work for a set of images with very similar lighting conditions (different times in a day (even only 1-2 hours) will cause different lighting conditions).
 Therefore, even if a large set of images is taken from the same camera (same background), we have to divide them into smaller groups based on the time.
 I tried using histogram equalization but no luck.
 It would be great if someone can help me neutralize all the lighting conditions in the input photos.
   Therefore, please use the background images having the timestamp near those of the images you wish to annotate so we can ensure the lighting condition is the same
 3/ Some images (20% - 30%) cannot be annotated properly with my script so we have to delete the error files and annotate them manually
+4/ Images having snowy or rainy weather or having no background images cannot be annotated well.
+So please don't add the in the first place